Epidemiology of Pediatric Hereditary Spherocytosis

 Some children remain asymptomatic.

-Chronic form of the disease manifests as Severe anemia, with: pallor, jaundice, fatigue, and exercise intolerance (symptoms of anemia)
+A chronic form of the disease manifests as severe anemia, with pallor, jaundice, fatigue, and exercise intolerance (symptoms of anemia).

-- After infancy, spleenomegaly may occur, followed by hypersplenism with decreased WBC count and platelets, resulting in pancytopenia
+- After infancy, splenomegaly may occur, followed by hypersplenism with decreased WBC count and platelets, resulting in pancytopenia.

-Because of the high RBC turnover and heightened erythroid marrow activity, children are susceptible to aplastic crisis as a result of parvovirus infection and hypoplastic crsis as a result of other infections
+Because of the high RBC turnover and heightened erythroid marrow activity, children are susceptible to aplastic crisis as a result of parvovirus infection and hypoplastic crisis as a result of other infections.

 Diagnosis of Pediatric Hereditary Spherocytosis